 Preparing your steak for grilling.
-There are also certain preparatory steps that are critical to ensure the best results.
+There are some preparatory steps that are critical to ensure the best results.
 If you get your steak from a good butcher, it should already be aged and rather dry to the touch—as it should be.
-But if you buy your steak in a supermarket, it is likely to be rather wet, in which case it helps to air dry it in the fridge for a few hours or even overnight.
-Place the steak on a rack or—if you don’t have a rack—you can prop it up with two chopsticks, over a plate to catch any blood that may drip out.
+But if you buy your steak in a supermarket, it is likely to be wet, in which case it helps to air dry it in the fridge for a few hours or even overnight.
+Place the steak on a rack.
+If you don’t have a rack, you can prop it up with two chopsticks over a plate.
 This will allow air to circulate around the steak, top and bottom, so it dries evenly.
-Even so, turn the steak every so often to ensure even drying on the outside and circulation of the blood inside the steak.
 If you air dry your steak for more than a few hours, cover it loosely with a towel to prevent the meat from drying out too much.

 Even more important than air drying is tempering the meat: making sure that the meat is room temperature before you cook it.
 If you plan to eat the meat the same day you buy it, just leave it out until you plan to cook it (unless you live in a tropical or sub-tropical climate).
 But if you have refrigerated the meat, take it out of the fridge an hour or so before you plan to grill it, so that it come back to room temperature.
 This operation will ensure more even cooking.